 I love writing, but I hate writing about myself.
 I'd rather write about you if I'm being completely honest.
 But in order to not seem like some strange woman off the internet, I'll give you a bit of background on me!

 I grew up in a small town in rural California and earned my B.F.A. in Musical Theater (and minor in Communication) at Coastal Carolina University in Myrtle Beach, SC.
 After graduating, I moved to NYC where I lived for three years before relocating to Nashville.
 I'm currently working towards my Master's Degree in Creative Writing at Fairleigh Dickinson University.
+I currently work as a managing editor at an independent publishing company here in Nashville.
 And that brings us up to date!

 I've worked a variety of jobs from being on a farm to being on a stage to being in a cubicle.
 In short, I've lived the big city life, the small-town life, the southern life, the northern life, and you get the idea.
 I've experienced a lot of different walks of life and can adapt my writing to reflect a niche or broad audience.